-To automate Step 3, the group speed measurements that result in Step 2 must be used to define the phase-matched filter.
-Therefore, these measurements must be robust to spectral holes and scattered or multipathed arrivals.
-Fortunately, high SNR FTAN images that result from cross-correlations of ambient noise tend to be much simpler than those from earthquakes, and spectral holes are rare.
-Inter-station spacing for ambient noise measurements is also typically less than epicentral distances, so multipathing is not as severe of a problem.
+from cross-correlations of ambient noise tend to be much simpler than those from earthquakes, and spectral holes are rare.
+Interstation spacings for ambient noise measurements are also typically shorter than epicentral distances, so multipathing is not as severe of a problem.
 The automated procedure, therefore, only differs from the raw group velocity procedure applied during interactive FTAN in that in Step 2 added measures are taken to ensure the continuity of the dispersion curve by rejecting spurious glitches or jumps in group times.
-Formal criteria are set to reject curves with distinctly irregular behavior or to interpolate through small glitches by selecting realistic local instead of absolute maxima.
+Formal criteria are set to reject curves with distinctly irregular behaviour or to interpolate through small glitches by selecting realistic local instead of absolute maxima.
 When gaps or jumps are too large in amplitude or persistent in period, the dispersion curve is rejected.
-Spectral whitening (section 2.2) helps to minimize jumps in the measured curve as well as the incompleteness of measurements at the long period end of the spectrum.
+Spectral whitening (Section 2.2) helps to minimize jumps in the measured curve as well as the incompleteness of measurements at the long period end of the spectrum.
 The raw group speed curve that emerges from Step 2 is one of two alternative curves that emerge from the automated process.

 To automate Step 5, the undispersed signal is selected from the surrounding noise automatically.
-Figure 13c illustrates this procedure graphically using the waveform from Figure 13a.
+Fig. 13(c) illustrates this procedure graphically using the waveform from Fig. 13(a).
 In an ideal case, the anti-dispersed signal will collapse into a single narrow spike.
-The collapsed waveform, given by the red line in Figure 13c, is then cut from the surrounding time-series and re-dispersed to give the clean waveform shown with the red line in Figure 13a.
+The collapsed waveform, given by the red line in Fig. 13(c), is then cut from the surrounding time-series and re-dispersed to give the clean waveform shown with the red line in Fig. 13(a).
 In this example the collapsed waveform is more complicated than a single spike.
-The principal advantage of this phase-matched filtering method arises when there exists strong neighboring noise that can be removed from the undispersed signal.
+The principal advantage of this phase-matched filtering method arises when there exists strong neighbouring noise that can be removed from the undispersed signal.
 In the case of ambient noise cross-correlations, spurious precursory arrivals exist in many cases, particularly at long periods.
-A good example can be seen in Figure 6a, and the example in Figure 13a also contains precursory arrivals.
+A good example can be seen in Fig. 6(a), and the example in Fig. 13(a) also contains precursory arrivals.
 Such arrivals tend to interfere with the primary signals and can make the resulting group velocity curves undulatory.
 Phase-matched filtering helps to reduce the effect of precursory arrivals and smooths the measured group speed curve in general.
-In the example in Figure 13, however, there is little difference between the group speed curves that emerge from the raw and phase-match filtered FTAN images.
+The FTAN image after phase-matched filtering is broader in time (Fig. 13d) because a larger $\alpha$ -value (eq.
+6) is applied compared to the raw image (Fig. 13b) In the example in Fig. 13, however, there is little difference between the group speed curves that emerge from the raw and phase-match filtered FTAN images.

 A problem occurs with phase-matched filtering, however, when the waveform of interest is narrow-band.
-In this case, the undispersed signal will possess prominent side-lobes that will need to be included in the cleaned collapsed signal cut from surrounding noise.
-If these side-lobes extend broadly enough in time, the cutting procedure may not effectly eliminate contaminating noise.
-Alternately, if the side-lobes are not included in the selected waveform, the redispersed signal will be biased and the dispersion curve will often be undulatory at the long period end of the measurement.
-For these reasons, phase-matched filtering (i.e., FTAN Steps 3-8) is only recommended for application to broad-band signals.
+In this case, the undispersed signal will possess prominent side lobes that will need to be included in the cleaned collapsed signal cut from surrounding noise.
+If these side lobes extend broadly enough in time, the cutting procedure may not effectively eliminate contaminating noise.
+Alternately, if the side lobes are not included in the selected waveform, the redispersed signal will be biased and the dispersion curve will often be undulatory at the long period end of the measurement.
+For these reasons, phase-matched filtering (i.e. FTAN Steps 3-8) is only recommended for application to broad-band signals.